CarlosEduardoFerreiraRamos/angular-component-class/README.md

 }
 ```

-If you want to add some more styles to our card.
+If you want, add some more styles to our card component.

 #

 ### Passing data into a component

-In our component let's create an attribute called `text`, a `string`, that will have a special Angular decorator `@`, the `Input`.
-This will tell Angular that this component has a `prop` with the name `text`, and will allow us to call this attribute in the view.
+In our component let's create an attribute called `text`, a `string`, and will allow us to call this attribute in the view.
+Also, this attribute will have a special Angular decorator `@`, the `Input`.
+This will tell Angular that this component has a `prop` with the name `text`.

 ```ts
 // card.component.ts